rickmb/vagrant-ansible/README.md

 1. If you're using NFS for your sync folder, you're likely to be prompted for you *local* password early in the process.
 This is because Vagrant needs to edit /etc/exports.
 1. Get some coffee.
 1. ...
 1. Seriously, get that coffee.
-If this is the first time you're initializing this box, this is going to take a while.
+If this is the first time you're initializing this box, this is may take a while.
 1. ...
 1. Also, if you're provisioning the caas-development.yml playbook, you might as well grab a bite to eat.
 Installing CaaS for the first time takes ages.